larsencyber/larsencyber.github.io/content/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/index.md

 "Juicy" is an compromised account seller website for primarily USA, CA and UK based brands.
 Historically the website sold AUS compromised accounts, but that is no longer the case since the launch of "Crabby".
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/25-juicy1.png)

-The `juicy[.]fo` website and telegram channels are maintained by by one owner called "Juicy" `@juicyyyyyu` and three administrators called "Venchu" `@Gvenchi`, "TOXIC" `@Toxlc001` and "Bobby" `@bobby2x`.
+The `juicy[.]fo` website and telegram channels are maintained by one owner called "Juicy" `@juicyyyyyu` and three administrators called "Venchu" `@Gvenchi`, "TOXIC" `@Toxlc001` and "Bobby" `@bobby2x`.
 "Juicy" and "Venchu" are also operator of the website's live chat for customer support.
 ![](/blog/2024-05-20-crabby-credential-stuffing-australia-account-takeovers/content/26-juicy2.jpg)

-In May 2024, "Juicy" demonstrated a change in behaviour as historic messages in the in the `/basedmarket` and `/crabby_store` telegram channels linking the "Crabby" and "Juicy" identities together started being deleted.
+In May 2024, "Juicy" demonstrated a change in behaviour as historic messages in the `/basedmarket` and `/crabby_store` telegram channels linking the "Crabby" and "Juicy" identities together started being deleted.
 It is assessed this is likely due to increased pressure from Australian law enforcement.
 The following is clear evidence, that "Juicy" directly owns and manages the "Crabby" account store:

 #### High fidelity evidence for attribution
 ***Sale of "Email Bomber"***